kitnil/awesome/README.md

 ## Others

+- [awesome-speakers](https://github.com/karlhorky/awesome-speakers) - Awesome speakers in the programming and design communities
+- [documentation](https://github.com/tootsuite/documentation) - Full documentation repository for Mastodon
+- [quicklisp-projects](https://github.com/quicklisp/quicklisp-projects) - Metadata for projects tracked by Quicklisp.
+- [moebius](https://github.com/MoonchildProductions/moebius) - UXP - Unified XUL Platform
+- [awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
+Inspired by awesome-php.
+- [gecko-dev](https://github.com/stransky/gecko-dev) - Firefox trunk with experimental patches.
+Sponsored by Red Hat, Inc.
+- [xaml-standard](https://github.com/Microsoft/xaml-standard) - Vocabulary specification for the XAML Standard, a unified markup dialect for defining user interface elements and their behavior.
+- [nodebestpractices](https://github.com/i0natan/nodebestpractices) - The largest Node.JS best practices list.
+Curated from the top ranked articles and always updated
+- [state-of-the-art-result-for-machine-learning-problems](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems) - This repository provides state of the art (SoTA) results for all machine learning problems.
+We do our best to keep this repository up to date.
+If you do find a problem's SoTA result is out of date or missing, please raise this as an issue or submit Google form (with this information: research paper name, dataset, metric, source code and year).
+We will fix it immediately.
+- [functional-programming-jargon](https://github.com/hemanth/functional-programming-jargon) - Jargon from the functional programming world in simple terms!
+- [vim_shortcut_wallpaper](https://github.com/LevelbossMike/vim_shortcut_wallpaper) - A vim cheat sheet wallpaper.
 - [vim_reference](https://github.com/learnbyexample/vim_reference) - :q   Vim reference guide for beginner to intermediate users
 - [Linux_command_line](https://github.com/learnbyexample/Linux_command_line) - :computer: Introduction to Linux commands and Shell scripting
 - [clojure-style-guide](https://github.com/bbatsov/clojure-style-guide) - A community coding style guide for the Clojure programming language